 The only downside is that the paving stone is really heavy – great for keeping foxes out, but if you’re a bit of wimp like me it can be a real strain to move it each day for cleaning and feeding.

 If you have more DIY skills than I do, you could make yourself a wooded feeding station.
 Check out this video tutorial from BBC Gardeners World:

 A Guide to Buying a Hedgehog Feeding Station.

 If you’re not a DIY kind of person, you might just want to buy a hedgehog feeding station.

 There are plenty on the market to choose from.

 Here are our top tips for choosing the right feeding station for your hedgehogs.

 - The feeding station should be big enough for the hog to turn around without knocking over the bowl of food.
 12 x 18 inches, or 15 inches square is a good size.

 - The feeding station MUST be predator-proof.
-So it must have either a tunnel or an internal partition that will stop a cat or a fox reaching in and hooking out the food or even the hog.
-So a house like this one might look cute, but it’s a potential death trap for a feeding hog.
+So it must have either a tunnel or an internal partition that will deter cats or a fox reaching in and hooking out the food or even the hog.

 - Wood is best.
 Solid wood will last longer than ply.
 And of course, FS certified wood is good for our planet as well.